Upper Wolfjaw Mountain

 This is part of the St Huberts parking area/trailhead.
 Leave Lake Placid on Route 73, follow Route 73 through Keene and Keene Valley and into Saint Huberts.
 Parking is across the road from the Roaring Brook Falls Trailhead for Giant Mountain.
 This approach is on private land of the Adirondack Mountain Reserve (AMR).
 Dogs are absolutely prohibited in this preserve.
 (If you do want to take your dog, use the secondary trailhead from the Garden.)

-This is 4.2 miles, one way, with a moderate to steep ascent.
 From the parking lot you will initially have to follow a dirt road to a paved road.
-At 1/2 mile from the parking area and just before reaching the main club house, turn left and down between two tennis courts on Lake Road Way to get to the gate into the AMR.
+At 0.5 miles from the parking area and just before reaching the main club house, turn left and down between two tennis courts on Lake Road Way to get to the gate into the AMR.
 The AMR is a private property area with recreational easements, special rules apply to use and those are posted at the gate.

 Following the West River Trail, the footpath starts right behind the gatehouse.
 It follows the bank of the Ausable River, featuring views of distant mountains and river pools.
 2 miles from the parking lot, you reach the Wedge Brook Trail.
-From here, the trail climbs steeply to a possible campsite 3.2 miles from the parking lot.
-Once again, the trail starts climbing steeply to a cut off with the State Range Trail which leads to Upper Wolf Jaw.
+From here, the trail climbs steeply to a primitive campsite 3.2 miles from the parking lot.
+Once again, the trail starts climbing steeply to a cut off with the State Range Trail which leads to Upper Wolfjaw.
 This is at 3.6 miles and the cut off is 0.3 miles long.
-From here's it's less than a mile to Upper Wolf Jaw, but you'll have to work for the summit.
-The trail is very steep to a false summit; the actual summit is 0.4 miles away.
+From here it's less than a mile to Upper Wolfjaw.
+The trail is very steep to a false summit; the actual summit is 0.4 miles further.
 There is a short spur trail leading 20 yards to a view.

 From the Garden

 From the Outpost, you'll climb steady and pass by two campsites within 0.4 and 0.6 miles.
 Around one mile from the Outpost, cross over a debris field from a slide.
 The trail climbs moderately from here until it reaches the intersection of the trail coming from AMR 2 miles from the Outpost.
-From here's it's less than a mile to Upper Wolf Jaw, but you'll have to work for the summit.
-The trail is very steep to a false summit; the actual summit is 0.4 miles away.
+From here it's less than a mile to Upper Wolf Jaw.
+The trail is very steep to a false summit; the actual summit is 0.4 miles more.
 There is a short spur trail leading 20 yards to a view.